gogotsenghsien/simple-rate-limit/README.md

 # Simple Rate Limit

 ### Introduction
-The project is used to implement simple rate limit project.
+The project is used to implement simple rate-limit project.

 Used techonologies:
 - Use `echo` as web service framework to handle http request.